MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 |8|1024|
 |9|3|

 On the raw data, i.e. the matrix representation of a sentence, convolutions with a kernel of size 7 are applied.
-Then the output of this layer is fed to a second convolution layer with a kernel of size 7 as well, etc, until the last conv layer that has a kernl of size 3.
+Then the output of this layer is fed to a second convolution layer with a kernel of size 7 as well, etc, until the last conv layer that has a kernel of size 3.

-After the last convolution layer, the output is flattened and passed through two successive fully connected layers before a the output layer.
+After the last convolution layer, the output is flattened and passed through two successive fully connected layers that act as a classifier.

 To learn more about character level CNN and how they work, you can watch this video

 <!-- insert my youtube video here -->

-Character CNN are interesting for various reasons since they have nice properties:
+Character CNN are interesting for various reasons since they have nice properties 💡

 - They are quite powerful in text classification (see paper's benchmark) even though they don't have any notion of semantics
 - You don't need to apply any text preprocessing (tokenization, lemmatization, stemming ...) while using them